 Incredible India, - to many people India is a country that epitomises exotic, foreign travel.
 It is a land full of striking contrasts with a fabulously rich culture, tremendous history and a fantastic natural heritage that has to be seen to be believed.
-A visit there is an experience that will provide a wealth of memories to stay with you long after you return home.
+A visit here is an experience that will provide a wealth of memories to stay with you long after you return home.
 The cool marble splendour of the Taj Mahal, the snows of the Himalayas flamingo-pink at dawn, the lush green jungles, and above all the birds - the thrill of your first rubythroat, forktail or accentor beside a mountain stream, Sarus Cranes striding majestically through the bright yellow mustard fields, an Orange-headed Thrush lighting up the undergrowth, Scarlet Minivets streaming through the emerald canopy.
-With so many species on the potential list the examples can only be arbitrary and the total for the tour should be between 380 and 400 species.
+With so many species on the potential list, the examples can only be arbitrary and the total for the tour should be between 380 and 400 species.

 We have been running up to three tours a year to Northern India for over 25 years now and our unrivalled wealth of experience has made this one of our most successful and popular destinations.
 In recent years we had added a visit to Ranthambhore, thereby offering the very real possibility of an encounter with a Tiger and making this one of the most thrilling and comprehensive Northern India itineraries on offer.
-And with Paul Holt, who has led over 70 tours throughout the subcontinent, you could not be in better hands!

 Day 1: The tour begins this evening with dinner at an airport hotel in Delhi.
 Night in Delhi.